 Fostering social-emotional health for students both on campus and learning from home

-Each teacher will facilitate morning meeting and closing circles, time to reflect, mindfulness moments and breaks throughout the day.
-The school counselor will also support students in all areas of social-emotional health.
+Each teacher facilitates morning meeting and closing circles, time to reflect, mindfulness moments, and breaks throughout the day.
+The school counselor also supports students in all areas of social-emotional health.